 Instructions

-- In a shallow dish, whisk together buttermilk, hot sauce, and salt.
-Submerge the catfish pieces in the mixture so they’re fully coated.
-Cover with plastic wrap and chill for 15 to 30 minutes.
+- In a shallow dish, mix the buttermilk, hot sauce, and salt.
+Add the catfish pieces and turn to coat them thoroughly.
+Cover the dish with plastic wrap and place in the fridge for 15 to 30 minutes.

-- In a large zip-top bag, combine cornmeal, paprika, salt, pepper, garlic powder, onion powder, and cayenne.
-Once the fish is brined, let any excess liquid drip off by holding the filet over the dish and gently running your fingers along the sides.
+- In a large zip-top bag, combine the cornmeal, paprika, salt, garlic powder, onion powder, pepper, and cayenne.
+Remove the catfish from the brine one piece at a time, letting the excess liquid drip off by holding it over the bowl and gently wiping down each side with your fingers.
+Drop four pieces at a time into the bag and shake gently to coat in the seasoned breading.

-- Place the coated catfish on a wire rack over a baking sheet to rest while you heat your oil.
+- Arrange the breaded catfish on a wire rack over a baking sheet and let them sit while you heat the oil.

-- Fry the catfish in batches for 3 to 4 minutes, or until golden and crispy.
-Remove with a slotted spoon or spider strainer and set on a paper towel-lined plate to drain.
+- Working in batches, fry the catfish pieces for 3 to 4 minutes until they're golden and crisp.
+Use a spider strainer or slotted spoon to lift them out and place on a paper towel-lined plate to drain.

 Nutrition Information